YellowFish085/al-search/README.md

 But, `chrome_settings_overrides.search_provider` configuration key, which is used by this extension to add a custom search engine to the browser, only has a single search url parameter, and we can't dynamically change its value.
 It's also impossible (?) to add multiple search providers with a single extension.

-Due to this limitation on the browser side and to the way AniList search pages are built, the search provider configured by AniSearch can only search on one specific type of data.
+Due to this limitation on the browser side and to the way AniList search pages are built, the search provider configured by AniListSearch can only search on one specific type of data.

 For the time being, the search url is set to anime search, as it's _probably_ the one users will use the most.